3735943886/tuya2mqtt/README.add.md

 print("All devices from devices.json have been sent to tuya2mqtt.")
 ```

 #### 3\.
-Monitor and control your devices
+Monitor and control devices

-Now that your devices are registered, you can start monitoring and controlling them via MQTT.
+Now that the devices are registered, they can be monitored and controlled via MQTT.

-  * **Monitor Device Status**: Subscribe to the `tuya2mqtt/data/command` and `tuya2mqtt/data/status` topics to receive real-time updates on your Tuya devices.
+  * **Monitor Device Status**: Subscribe to the `tuya2mqtt/data/command` and `tuya2mqtt/data/status` topics to receive real-time updates.
-  * **Control Devices**: Use the `tuya2mqtt/device/set` and `tuya2mqtt/device/get` topics to send commands or request the current status of a specific device.
+  * **Control Devices**: The `tuya2mqtt/device/set` and `tuya2mqtt/device/get` topics can be used to send commands or request the current status of a specific device.